 Find Your Why

-Coach Marilyn Chychota has plenty of words of wisdom for those experiencing a drop in their “mojo.”
+Coach Marilyn Chychota has plenty of motivational tip for those experiencing a drop in their “mojo.”
 She says: “Be sure to reconnect to your ‘why.’
 Why are you doing this sport to begin with?
 Write this down and share it with others.
 Now is a perfect time to do this!”

 She also advises using this as an opportunity to stay focused when adversity hits.
 “Staying focused when something is looming, like a race, is easy, but staying focused when adversity arises is a good skill to practice.
 This will allow you to come out of this time feeling stronger and ready to build on what you have, rather than starting from scratch.”